-The Graduate School of Education generally has between 4-10 members in each year’s class.
+The School for Jewish Education and Leadership generally has between 4-10 members in each year’s class.

 Is the program affiliated with a particular Jewish denomination?

-No. The Graduate School of Education is a transdenominational program that embraces and promotes pluralism.
+No. The School for Jewish Education and Leadership is a transdenominational program that embraces and promotes pluralism.
 Each year, we welcome students from every denomination, as well as students who do not affiliate with any denomination.
 We pride ourselves on being a community that encourages the personal and professional growth that comes from studying with others of different backgrounds.